Paget's Disease of Bone: What are the Causes, Symptoms & How It's Treated

 Currently, there’s no known cure.
 However, the disease can be managed and treated.
 In this article, we’ll understand the basics of Paget’s disease and how it can be treated and managed.
 We aim to provide you with everything you need to know about this bone disease.

-About Paget's Disease of Bone
+What Is Paget's Disease of Bone?

 Paget’s disease of bone is a chronic condition that affects the way your bones grow and reform.
 It causes some areas of your bones to break down faster than normal while other areas grow larger and become weaker over time.
 This can lead to pain, deformity, fractures, and other complications.
 There is no cure for Paget’s disease, but there are treatments that can help to relieve the symptoms and slow down the progression of the disease.